emanic/calico/master/reference/calicoctl/setup/kubernetes.md

 See the table below for details on the Kubernetes specific environment variables.

-> Note that if neither file nor environment variables are set, calicoctl defaults to
-> using etcdv2 as the datastore with a single endpoint of http://127.0.0.1:2379.
+<div class="alert alert-info" role="alert"><b>Note</b>: Note that if neither file nor environment variables are set, calicoctl defaults to using etcdv2 as the datastore with a single endpoint of http://127.0.0.1:2379.</div>

 ## Complete list of Kubernetes API connection configuration